 All B&B's provide breakfast but this can vary greatly among properties from a light continental to a hot, sit down breakfast.
 County regulations dictate that only licensed restaurants are permitted to serve hot breakfast.

 At Volcano Acres Ranch you will be treated to a hearty farm to table Continental Breakfast of cold cheeses and meats, hard-boiled eggs, tropical fruit, fresh baked muffins and breads and make-your-own island style waffles.
 Our chickens lay all of our eggs so you know they can’t get much fresher than that!
 We purchase all of our fruits and breads from local artisans and at the farmers market.
 Enjoy a variety of freshly ground Hawaiian coffee drink or gourmet Hawaiian teas.
-Breakfast is served at 8 am.
+To assist with social distancing guidelines breakfast will be dropped off in your room either the night before or between 8 am and 9 am each morning.
+Menus are in your room, fill one out per person and we will collect them each evening.
 Because we are 30 miles away from major supermarkets, you are encouraged to bring your own specialty foods (rice or soy milk, gluten-free baked goods, etc).